 The leaders of Angola's three freedom movements conferred in Mombasa on Friday (3 January) in preparation for independence talks with Portugal.

-The leaders of Angola's three freedom movements conferred in Mombasa on Friday (3 January) in preparation for independence talks with Portugal.
+Background: The leaders of Angola's three freedom movements conferred in Mombasa on Friday (3 January) in preparation for independence talks with Portugal.
 Kenya's President Jomo Kenyatta opened the conference at him Mombasa residence -- The State House -- with a call to the three leaders ("in the name of Africa") to overcome their differences and unite for the sake of freedom.

 The three Angolan leaders attending the meeting are Dr Agostino Neto, head of the left-wing MPLA; Holden Roberto of the right-wing FLNA, and Dr Jonah Savimbi of the middle-of-the-road UNITA.